sky-music/sky-music.github.io/make-your-own-sheet.md

 will produce a section title in big, bold, red letters.
 This will work with HTML output files but be ignored in other formats.
 Use this with great caution as any error in these tags can break the whole HTML file.

-If you're not familiar with HTML, you can use basic Markdown formatting:
+If you're not familiar with HTML, you can use basic Markdown formatting to create titles:

     # **Bold text**
     # *Slanted text*